jajimenez/userconf/README.md

-# Userconf
+# UserConf
-Userconf is a user configuration management Python library.
+UserConf is a user configuration management Python library.
 It allows you to store key-value settings in a JSON file inside the home directory of the user running the application.